-Deep State Series, article three
+Deep State Series, part three of eight parts

 CIA Narcotics Trafficking, Vietnam to Afghanistan

-It had recently been reported in the New York Times the CIA has been handing off many millions of dollars to individuals in the Afghan government to buy influence.
+It had been reported in the New York Times the CIA has been handing off many millions of dollars to individuals in the Afghan government to buy influence.
 Using open source analysis, I will propose a case for these many millions being heroin trafficking ‘hush money.’
 But first, a bit of history:

 In 1970, serving in Vietnam, I had transferred from the 199th Light Infantry Brigade based at Long Binh, for extended tour of duty with the 330th Transportation Company located at Vung Tau.
 The US Army Airfield at Vung Tau was an advanced aircraft maintenance location, primarily, with a runway that could handle freight aircraft up to a C-130.
 By far, however, it was mainly a service center for Helicopters needing advanced repairs, engine overhauls, rotor replacements, et cetera.
 Among other tasks, I worked airfield perimeter and flight line security.
 We had fully armed Cobra gun ships for airfield protection that needed secured from possible sapper attack, particularly, as well as the more typical security needs.
 The period was from October of 1970 to November of 1971.

 As an E-5, I had responsibility for men on the perimeter at times, at other times on the flight line.
 Perimeter duty in my sector was parallel to the landing and take off (main) runway.
 This was Vietnam approaching late stage conflict.
 Heroin addiction was estimated by myself and other non-commissioned officers to be about 30% of the US Forces enlisted men on this airfield.
 Our own company and it’s platoons were about this average level of addicts as was our understanding this being the similar case of the other Army units located there.